2020 Temporary Changes

 Fall 2020 Changes

-For the most comprehensive and up-to-date information regarding Fall 2020 please visit the Return to Campus page.
+For the most comprehensive and up-to-date information regarding Fall 2020 please visit the Coronavirus Information page.

 The $25 per credit online fee will be charged and refunded for Fall 2020 term courses.

 As we plan a return to campus for fall 2020, students will have the option to select from online, remote, or in-person formats.
 Over the summer, several of UO’s high-enrollment undergraduate courses are being redesigned for online delivery.
 These courses are undergoing a rigorous design process to ensure rich interaction and a robust student learning experience.
 The University of Oregon attaches a $25-per-credit fee to all online courses to pay for instructional design, supporting technology, and the infrastructure of the system.
 For the fall 2020 term only, as we purposefully move targeted high-enrollment courses online to comply with guidelines for physical distancing, we will refund the online fee.
 This will help ease the transition and minimize the impact for students who need to take a high-enrollment course being offered exclusively online without a remote or face-to-face alternative.
 The fee will appear on your bill as a charge, but it will be automatically credited back to your account so there is no need to pay the online fee.